Grismar/gpt/README.md

 This will create a virtualenv environment.

-Once created, the requirements will from [requirements.txt](requirements.txt) will be installed.
+Once created, the requirements from [requirements.txt](requirements.txt) will be installed.

 After installation, you can run the script by calling `gpt.ps1` from the root of the repository.
 ```commandline